artheadsco/yerslider/readme.markdown

 autoplaystoponhover: true,
 ```

-Continuosly scrolling like a ticker
+Continuosly scrolling like a ticker:

 ```javascript
 autoplaycontinuously: false,